arma3/RV-Extension-Examples/c#/native library/README.md

 CoreRT https://github.com/dotnet/corert

 ## How to Setup
-1) Install DotNet core sdk and dependencies from Microsoft website ( https://dotnet.microsoft.com/download )
+1) Install .NET Core SDK and dependencies from Microsoft website ( https://dotnet.microsoft.com/download )

 2) Open a terminal in the project directory